Moecker/sdc/README.md

 ![cameras](exploration/2017-01-18 21_41_42-exploration.png)

 ## Distribution
-By plotting the distribution of the steering angles, we can observe that most of the time the steering angle is close to zero
+By plotting the distribution of the steering angles, we can observe that most of the time the steering angle is close to zero:
 * Strong steering angles are very rare
-* There is a bias towards steering angles which are positive Hence the data set is very unbalanced towards small steering angles which can be problematic in strong curves.
+* There is a bias towards steering angles which are positive Hence, the data set is very unbalanced towards small steering angles which can be problematic in strong curves.
 Also the bias of positive angles can be problematic.

 ![distribution_before](exploration/2017-01-18 21_42_48-exploration.png)